ShehabEl-DeenAlalkamy/Galaxy-Fighter/README.md

 ![moode](https://user-images.githubusercontent.com/64443382/107883564-5f046380-6ef8-11eb-8aee-4080b8edcc3d.png)

-for each level, we configure it's speed and more obstacles,rockets are generated.
+For each level, we configure it's speed and more obstacles,rockets are generated.

 ### Characters